dikortis/LetsTalkETC/Episodes/Episode_14.md

-foundation already finally they can just the foundation can necessarily just disappear and that's one reason why I got excited about a theorem classic is that it just sort of exists it came out of existence out of nowhere without actually any clear way deciding how it was going to evolve so it's sort of like well there's actually less that's already been established in the case of etherium classic than in many other places
+foundation already finally they can just the foundation can necessarily just disappear and that's one reason why I got excited about a ethereum classic is that it just sort of exists it came out of existence out of nowhere without actually any clear way deciding how it was going to evolve so it's sort of like well there's actually less that's already been established in the case of ethereum classic than in many other places

 **Carlo Vicari:**
- where um where where
+ where
-would you like to see ideally crypto governance in say like 20 years what's your your fairy tale for for crypto governance is it an amalgamation of something that you've got going and some other stuff you've heard about or you
+would you like to see ideally crypto governance in say like 20 years what's your fairy tale for crypto governance is it an amalgamation of something that you've got going and some other stuff you've heard about or you